What's In Store? December 2019

 Huda Beauty, one of the world’s fastest-growing beauty brands, opened its first-ever pop-up store in London’s Covent Garden over the Christmas period.
 The stunning interactive store, complete with spectacular décor and a dedicated Instagram room, was designed to give visitors the opportunity to immerse themselves in the magical Huda Beauty universe, backed by expert advice from Huda’s makeup artists.
 It was stocked with a selection of products and exclusive limited-edition pieces, as well as accessories created especially for the experience.

 Leading beauty brands have discovered that our clienteling app delivers consultation-based services and individual conversations based on customer preferences, with tailored inspirational content and tutorials.
-Digitally-enabled beauty advisors are in an ideal position to deliver the kind of experience which will ensure customers keep coming back to the store – find out more about our health and beauty clienteling app.
+Digitally-enabled beauty advisors are in an ideal position to deliver the kind of experience which will ensure customers keep coming back to the store – find out more about our beauty solutions.

 Hamleys works on conjuring up in-store magic